fclaerho/quarkwm/doc/install.md

 2. Update the content of `setup.sh` as needed:
    `MEDIUMFONT`, `SMALLFONT`, `BIGFONT` and `XLIBPATH`.
 3. Compile: `$ ./setup.sh`
-4. Modify your .xinitrc.
+4. Modify your `.xinitrc`.
 If you plan to use qbar, you need those supplementary variables: `$XTERM`, `$PLAYER`, `$MAILER`, `$BROWSER`.
    (See below for an example of `.xinitrc`).
 5. Restart your session.